-There's three basic styles: T5, T10, and T15.
+There are three basic styles: T5, T10, and T15.
 The T5 is the smallest variety, and that has a whole bunch of different names.
 But in reality, any T5 LED bulb is going to work because they're small, they don't draw much power, and there aren't many options out there anyway.
-I wouldnt concern yourself with the T5 LED bulb selection; whatever you can get from GTR lighting is going to be a good fit, and they only make two different styles anyway.
+Do not concern yourself with the T5 LED bulb selection; whatever you can get from GTR lighting is going to be a good fit, and they only make two different styles.

-But what you really want to look out for are the T10: the slightly bigger version of the same thing.
-If you’re tearing things apart and you think you got T10s, but you actually find these little tiny bulbs, that's a T5.
+You really want to look out for are the T10: the slightly bigger version of the T5 bulbs.
+If you are tearing things apart and you think you got T10s, but you actually find these little tiny bulbs, that's a T5.
 Look for a different type.

 It all Comes Down to Wattage

 So, a manufacturer might use a really dim lightbulb in a glove box compartment.
 They don't want a lot of heat next to whatever you're stuffing in the glove box.
-Now with an LED bulb, you don't have to worry about that because they don't get as hot.
+Now with an LED bulb, you don't have to worry about that because they don't get as hot as incandescent bulbs.

 So, when we think about an LED bulb - you can see that the bases are basically identical.
 They're made of different materials, plastic and metal instead of glass and wire, but they fit in the same spot.
 I can take an LED bulb, pull out any one of those many different part numbers of T10 - 194,168, and so on - and it's going to work just fine.
 My T10 LED bulb doesn't come in varying wattages like the incandescent bulb, so it only has one part number.

 Basically, anything LED is going to be at least five to ten times brighter than your original T10 bulb.
 Of these three types of mini wedge bulbs, you've also got something called the T15.
 That indicates the larger style bulb, like this one.